StefanoAnzolut/business-guide/source/quickstart/upgrade.rst

 Already have an account?
 This is how it works.
 ----------------------------------------------

-Suppose you already have a Skribble account with your **business e-mail address**.
-In that case, you can set up Skribble Business for your company directly from your account.
-This will make you the admin.
-You can add more admins later if you need.
+If you already have a Skribble account with your **business e-mail address**, you can set up Skribble Business for your company in a few easy steps:

 - Click **My plan** and go to **Plan details**